vosechu/RepoMan/README.md

 RepoMan
 =======

-Example git repo - out of gas
+Example git repo

+* this is a list
+* with bullet points
+* in Markdown format